kamyu104/LeetCode-Solutions/README.md

 * Since free questions may be even mistakenly taken down by some companies, only solutions will be post on now.
 * There are new LeetCode questions every week.
 I'll keep updating for full summary and better solutions.
 * For more problem solutions, you can see my [LintCode](https://github.com/kamyu104/LintCode) repository.
-* For more challenging problem solutions, you can also see my `GoogleCodeJam`, `FacebookHackerCup` repositories.
+* For more challenging problem solutions, you can also see my [GoogleCodeJam](https://github.com/kamyu104/GoogleCodeJam-2019), [FacebookHackerCup](https://github.com/kamyu104/FacebookHackerCup-2019) repositories.
 * Hope you enjoy the journey of learning data structures and algorithms.
 * Notes: "🔒" means your subscription of [LeetCode premium membership](https://leetcode.com/subscribe/) is required for reading the question.